INITIAL CLAIMS PROCESS

 A claimant who receives an adverse determination has the right to protest that determination and participate in a hearing before an appeals referee.
 (The procedure for appealing a determination is included on the determination.)
 Upon receiving an appeal, a hearing will be scheduled involving all interested parties to address the issues.
 The parties will be mailed a Notice of Hearing telling them when the hearing will be held and whether they are expected to participate in-person or by telephone.

 Third Party Representatives (TPRs), if granted access by the claimant, use CONNECT to search, view information and act on behalf of the claimant during the appeal process.
 Read more...

 Overpayments that have not been referred to a collection agency can be repaid to the department either by check/money order or by credit card.
 If the overpayment has been referred to a collection agency, then payments cannot be made directly to the Department.
 The collection agency must be contacted in order to make repayment arrangements.
 Read more...

-You may also request duplicate 1099-G forms for current and for the past three years by email at 1099G@deo.myflorida.com or by phone at 1-800-204-2418.
+You may also access the CONNECT portal for duplicate 1099-G forms for the past three years.
+If the request is for more than three years, an email can be sent to 1099G@deo.myflorida.com or by phone at 1-800-204-2418.
 This request must include your name, only the last four digits of your Social Security number, old and new street or mailing address, current phone number and when appropriate, the specific calendar year requested.
-Duplicate 1099’s for the years 2010 through 2014 are currently available.
+Duplicate 1099-Gs for the years 2011 through 2015 are currently available.